Do Not Go Through The Probate Process Alone

 - Intestate — No valid will exists, so assets will pass to those who are to receive them according to Florida law.

-No matter what the circumstances, I will work diligently to help you settle the estate as accurately, effectively and efficiently as possible.
-This includes the process of gathering, valuing and safeguarding assets, notifying and settling with creditors, filing tax returns, distributing probate assets to beneficiaries and closing the estate.
+No matter what the circumstances are, I will work diligently to help you settle the estate as accurately, effectively and efficiently as possible.
+This includes the process of gathering, valuing and safeguarding assets, notifying and settling with creditors, filing tax returns, distributing probate assets to beneficiaries, guidance on how to administer a trust and closing the estate.

-Call me at 850-462-3189 or send an online message using the contact form on this website.
-Initial consultations are free.
+Call my Pensacola office at 850-462-3189 or reach out online using the contact form on this website for assistance today.
+Initial consultations are always free.